hMRZQ21/HM2/README.md

 # HM2
-A school C++ project which I want to modify
+A school C++ project which I want to modify.
-The assignment PDF explains the prompt and task of the program The original HM2 file was the project I submitted back when my knowledge in programming was still limited, for example, we were not allowed to use functions or multiple files for the project, I plan on changing that.
+The assignment PDF explains the prompt and task of the program.
+The original HM2 file was the project I submitted back when my knowledge in programming was still limited, for example, we were not allowed to use functions or multiple files for the project, I plan on changing that.
 There is also no error handling in the original program.